July Days: Kerensky offensive

-In late June 1917, in an effort to bolster support for the war effort through triumph in battle, then-War Minister Aleksandr Kerensky authorized a military offensive on the Eastern front.
+In late June 1917, in an effort to bolster support for the war effort through triumph in battle, then-War Minister Alexander Kerensky authorized a military offensive on the Eastern front.

 The offensive began 18 June 1917 and continued to 6 July 1917, coinciding with the July Days.
 The Russian soldiers initially saw victory over the Austro-Hungarian forces, whom they managed to take by surprise, but German troops soon began a counteroffensive that devastated the Russian army.
 The offensive was met at home with extreme disfavor and discontent, creating an opposite effect of what the government intended.
 Rather than creating support for the Provisional Government, disorder on the front continued and dissatisfaction with the government and its disastrous policies grew.

 Because of the coalition situation created by the events of April, the only political faction that opposed the offensive was the Bolsheviks.

 Government crisis

 Leading up to the July Days, the Provisional Government faced a crisis that resulted in a later reshuffling of the government makeup.

 The liberal Kadet party, in the face of the failures of the government, criticised its ineffective policies and failures to take action.
 On 2 July, four Kadet ministers walked out of the coalition government in protest, leaving the Provisional Government composed primarily of moderate left socialists.
 Furthermore, Prime Minister Georgy Lvov announced to the government that he planned to resign on 7 July as well.